vmware-tanzu/tanzu-dev-portal/content/practices/team-values/index.md

 ---
-title: "Team Values"
-tags: ["Kickoff", "Discovery", "Framing"]
-length: "30 - 45 mins"
-participants: "Core team"
-image: "default-cover.png"
+date: '2021-02-09'
-description: "Allow a team to determine, openly discuss and share their team values"
+description: Allow a team to determine, openly discuss and share their team values
+image: default-cover.png
-lastmod: "2019-12-17"
+lastmod: '2021-03-17'

-why:
-- By setting team values together, team members are able to understand what is important to their colleagues and what behaviors are expected day to day.
-It can help fast forward the early stages of team formation (Forming, Storming, Norming, and Performing) and provide a baseline for feedback.
+length: 30 - 45 mins
+participants: Core team
+tags:
+- Kickoff
+- Discovery
+- Framing
+title: Team Values
+what:
+- Whiteboard or digital version like [Miro](https://miro.com/)
+- Dry erase markers
+- Sticky notes
+- Markers
 when:
 - Although this activity can be done as early as when a project and/or consulting engagement kicks off, the first day of product development (after a D&F is wrapping up) typically works best.
 The key is to have the full core team present.
 Sometimes that isn’t possible until development kicks off.

-what:
-- "Whiteboard or digital version like [Miro](https://miro.com/)"
-- Dry erase markers
-- Sticky notes
-- Markers
+why:
+- By setting team values together, team members are able to understand what is important to their colleagues and what behaviors are expected day to day.
+It can help fast forward the early stages of team formation (Forming, Storming, Norming, and Performing) and provide a baseline for feedback.
 ---

 ## How to Use this Method
 ### Sample Agenda & Prompts
 1. Write the following prompts on the whiteboard: